Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-We compared RallyNet against several baselines, including: \begin{itemize} \item \textbf{Random agent}, which samples the shot type as well as both the landing and moving positions uniformly randomly. \item \textbf{Rule-based agent}, which samples from the distribution of the shot type and from both landing and moving distributions which are obtained through the experience extracting function of RallyNet. \item \textbf{IQ-Learn} \cite{garg2021iq}, a state-of-the-art model-free offline inverse reinforcement learning algorithm. \item \textbf{Behavior Cloning (BC)} \cite{pomerleau1988alvinn}, which learns a mapping from a state to an action. \item \textbf{Hierarchical Behavioral Cloning (HBC)} \cite{zhang2021provable}, which learns an options-type hierarchical policy from expert demonstrations. \item \textbf{ShuttleNet} \cite{wang2022shuttlenet}, which is a specialized model designed for stroke forecasting.
+\textbf{Baselines.} We compare RallyNet against several baselines, including: 1) \textbf{Random agent}, which samples the shot type as well as both the landing and moving positions uniformly randomly; 2) \textbf{Rule-based agent}, which samples from the distribution of the shot type and from both landing and moving distributions which are obtained through the experience extracting function; 3) \textbf{IQ-Learn} \cite{garg2021iq}, a state-of-the-art model-free offline IRL; 4) \textbf{Behavior Cloning (BC)} \cite{pomerleau1988alvinn}; 5) \textbf{Hierarchical Behavioral Cloning (HBC) }\cite{zhang2021provable}, which learns an options-type hierarchical policy from demonstrations; 6) \textbf{ShuttleNet} \cite{wang2022shuttlenet}, which is a specialized sequence-to-sequence model designed for stroke forecasting.
 It fuses the contexts of rally progress and player styles to predict the shot type and the landing position based on past information.
-It is noted that ShuttleNet requires at least two steps to encode players' contexts; therefore, it cannot be tested only on the initial state.
-Since ShuttleNet originally predicted only the shot type and landing positions, we extended its capabilities by incorporating a module similar to the landing position prediction to also enable the prediction of moving positions. \item \textbf{DyMF} \cite{DBLP:conf/aaai/ChangWP23}, which is a specialized model designed for badminton movement forecasting.
-It employs interaction style extractors to adeptly capture nuanced player interactions and evolving tactics across rallies.
-DyMF predicts players' shot types and movements.
-Given that a player's receiving position essentially determines the landing spot, DyMF seamlessly aligns with our problem setting.
-However, akin to ShuttleNet, DyMF relies on at least two steps of past information for future predictions, limiting its capacity to recover the entire rally from an initial state. \end{itemize}
+It is noted that ShuttleNet is not designed for imitation; requiring at least two steps to encode players' contexts, it cannot be tested solely from the initial state.
+7) \textbf{DyMF} \cite{DBLP:conf/aaai/ChangWP23}, which is a specialized sequence-to-sequence model tailored for badminton movement forecasting.
+It employs dynamic graphs and hierarchical fusion to adeptly capture player interactions.
+Similar to ShuttleNet, DyMF relies on past information for future predictions, limiting its ability to recover the entire rally from an initial state.